-- GS Identify funding and in-kind contributions from your own communities and constituents. - Analyse how your funding may have created dependency among your partners and develop a strategy to counter this. - Provide direct, unrestricted and/or multi-year funding to foster trust, adaptability and sustainability in partnerships.
-If unrestricted funding is not possible, provide flexible funding to allow partners to navigate changing contexts and plan for the long term. - Joint Regularly share updates on your fundraising efforts, to build a better understanding of the challenges and opportunities that both parties face.
+Provide direct, unrestricted and/or multi-year funding to foster trust, adaptability and sustainability in partnerships.
+If unrestricted funding is not possible, provide flexible funding to allow partners to navigate changing contexts and plan for the long term.

-Key
+Joint Joint recommendations, to be undertaken together

+Regularly share updates on your fundraising efforts, to build a better understanding of the challenges and opportunities that both parties face.

-- GS Global South actors - GN Global North actors - For both Global North and Global South actors - Joint Joint recommendations, to be undertaken together
+- Both For both Global North and Global South actors

+Joint